-Her mom peeked into the bathroom, “Hurry up, I have a meeting and I can’t be late.”
+Her mom peeked into the bathroom, “Hurry up, I have a meeting.”

 Aubrey turned to her mom, her face more lined than she remembered.
 There was grey at her temples and her hair had been cut to a shoulder length style, not the long curls she remembered.

 “You okay, sweetie?”
 Her mom’s voice dropped in concern.
 “You look pale.”
 Her mother stepped into the bathroom and touched her face.
 “You don’t feel hot.”

 “I’m, I think I’m okay.”
 Aubrey looked at her mother in wonder.
 “I just need to brush my hair and I think I’m ready?”
 Aubrey asked it as a question, because she wasn’t sure what else there was to do.

 Aubrey saw the brushes and pallets scattered on the counter, not having any idea where to start.
 She looked back at her mother.